 PREPARING FOR WINTER – PART 2

-Winter planting: Now is a great time to put in the herbs, both for winter stews and cooking and because they are natures natural insectisides.
+Winter planting: Now is a great time to put in the herbs, both for winter stews and cooking and because they are nature’s natural insecticides.

-Other plants to plant in November would include; fava beans, kale, spinich, garlic, cabbage, swiss chard, beets, lettuce, green onions, turnips, radish, kholrabi and brussel sprouts.
+Other plants to plant in November include; fava beans, kale, spinach, garlic, cabbage, swiss chard, beets, lettuce, green onions, turnips, radish, kohlrabi and brussels sprouts.
 If you are bringing plants from outside inside the dome, try to bring the smaller ones as larger ones more established plants will often go into to too much shock.
-Make sure you spray them with SAFER or eqiuvalent of a mild soap detergent and clean the leaves the next day to get off any pests and eggs.
+Make sure you spray them with SAFER or equivalent of a mild soap detergent and clean the leaves the next day to get off any pests and eggs.

 Weekly Hint #8